 Use one of the following methods to view the location setting for your project:

 gcloud app describecommand.

-If you have an active App Engine app, open the App Engine Dashboard in the Google Cloud Platform Console.
-The location information is in the upper right-hand corner of the dashboard and it applies to both App Engine and Cloud Firestore.
+If you have an active App Engine app, open the App Engine Dashboard in the Google Cloud console.
+The location information is in the upper right-hand corner of the dashboard, and it applies to both App Engine and Firestore.

-- To create a Cloud Firestore database in specific location, see one of the Cloud Firestore quickstarts.
+- To create a Firestore database in specific location, visit one of the Firestore quickstarts.

-- For more information about building applications to meet your latency, availability and durability requirements, see Geography and Regions.
+- For more information about building applications to meet your latency, availability, and durability requirements, refer to Geography and Regions.